Carnarvon National Park

 caravan park which is accessible for 2WD vehicles.
 There are 21km of

-walking tracks in Carnarvon Gorge where you can spend days hiking along
+can spend days hiking along

 the main gorge as well as the colourful and lush side-gorges with

-remnant
+remnant rainforest

-rainforest plants, cabbage tree
+plants, cabbage tree

-palms,
+palms, ferns, gum

-gum trees and ancient
+and ancient cycads.

-echidnas, eastern grey
+echidnas,

-kangaroos,
+eastern grey kangaroos,

 wallabies,

-rock wallabies, bettongs,
+wallabies, bettongs, possums

-possums and over 170 species of
+and over 170 species of

-birds including
+birds including lorikeets,

-lorikeets, honeyeaters and powerful
+honeyeaters and powerful

 owls.